vlfeat/matconvnet/doc/site/docs/about.md

 # Changes

 -   1.0-beta15 (September 2015).
 Supports for new `DagNN` blocks and import script for the FCN models.
+Improved `vl_nnbnorm`.
 -   1.0-beta14 (August 2015).
 New `DagNN` wrapper for networks with complex toplogies.
 GoogLeNet support.
 Rewritten `vl_nnloss` block with support for more loss functions.
 New blocks, better